HackerExperience/letsbuildagame-docs/how_it_works/phases.md

 As you can see, those are very fundamental and basic aspects of the game.
 And those have already been done for Hacker Experience 2.

+Before proceeding, let's explain the word *base*.
+Having a *base* gameplay, or *base* storyline is intended to serve as template, or direction, for the next phases, where contributors will extend those concepts.

+This is the reason we say HE2 will be a hacking game, even if we are unsure about how the final game design will be.
+We've shaped our basic concepts to match the one of a hacking game.

 # Concepts (Phase II)